The ergonomists say it can’t be done, they say it is impossible to set a laptop up ergonomically.

 There are three main types of laptop stands.
 They are desk laptop stand, wall mounted and free standing.
 Freestanding, usually on wheels, or wall mounted laptop stands are normally related to a specific task (like monitoring data in a hospital) rather than general computer work.
 In this blog we will be discussing desk mounted types which have the greatest impact on ergonomics.

-There are a huge variety of desk mounted laptop stands because overall these are a great accessory for improving ergonomics of a laptop.
+A huge variety of desk mounted laptop stands exist because overall these are a great accessory for improving ergonomics of a laptop.
 They are designed to elevate your laptop screen, essentially creating a wedge under the device to elevate the screen off the desk.

 There are a few variations to achieve the desired effect including a rigid one piece design, or many extendable designs that compact when not in use.
 Pick the right one for your purposes, however if you’re using the stand at the same desk, use a rigid design.
 If you are going to work at a cafe or at your kitchen table, then bring a foldable stand.